redelabs-org/redelabs-org.github.io/_posts/2015-01-21-digital-culture-short-report.md

 ## 2. Culture and technologies

 Since the early 2000s, the overall presence of information technologies has had an immense growth in Brazil.
 This trend started in fact in the 1990s.
 After decades of a military dictatorship heavily protectionist in terms of international commerce, it was only in 1990 that brazilian citizens and companies were even *allowed to import technological equipment* .
-But it was shortly after the turn of the century that internet access started spreading and gave a huge cultural importance to information technologies [^3^](#sdfootnote3sym){#sdfootnote3anc} .
+But it was shortly after the turn of the century that internet access started spreading and gave a huge cultural importance to information technologies[^3].

 By 2007, Brazil already had some statistics of notice.
 The brazilians who had access to the internet then were among the nationalities that *spent most time online* every week (and that was before smartphones and tablets arrived in the market).
 Brazilians were also early adopters of social networks, witnessing already in 2005 through now-discontinued platform Orkut the kind of *online social* *networking* *craze* most other countries would only see a couple years later with Facebook.
 By 2013, about half the population in Brazil had access to the internet -- a six-fold absolute increase in ten years, reaching more than *85 million people* .
 Such increase comes with a high level of cultural, political and economic implications.
 For the purposes of this report, we\'ll focus on the construction of the discourse of a *brazilian digital culture* .